gboehl/econpizza/docs/tutorial.rst

 The impulse responses are the usual dynamics of a nonlinear DSGE.

+The folder `yaml files <https://github.com/gboehl/econpizza/tree/master/econpizza/examples>`_ also contains a medium scale New Keynesian DSGE model as an example file (`med_scale_nk.yaml`).
+It can be imported with `from econpizza import example_dsge`.

-The `yaml files <https://github.com/gboehl/econpizza/tree/master/econpizza/examples>`_ follow a simple structure:
+The yaml files in the folder follow a simple structure:

 1. define all variables and shocks
 2. provide the nonlinear equations.
-Note that the dash at the beginning of each line is *not* a minus!
+Note that each line starts with a `~`.
 3. provide the parameters and values.
 4. optionally provide some steady state values and/or values for initial guesses
 5. optionally provide some auxilliary equations that are not directly part of the nonlinear system (see the `yaml for the BH model <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/bh.yaml>`_)